 Assistant Conductor - Jaymes Kirksey

-A native of the great state of Oklahoma, Jaymes Kirksey has become a national presence as a violinist, pianist and conductor.
-He serves as Conductor of Orchestras at Oakland School for the Arts while also a faculty member of the string and piano department.
-As a conductor and educator, Jaymes has created high quality musical interpretations ranging from Baroque to modern symphonic repertoire.
+A native of the great state of Oklahoma, Jaymes Kirksey has become a national presence as a violinist, pianist, and conductor.
+He serves as Conductor of Orchestras and is the Director of Classical Music Studies at Oakland School for the Arts, while also a faculty member of the string and piano department.
+As a conductor and educator, Jaymes has created high-quality musical interpretations ranging from Baroque to modern symphonic repertoire.
 He has performed in venues across Europe and the US and remains a steadfast performer in the Bay Area where he brings versatility, precision, and an exciting stage presence to audiences.
-Continuing as Music Director/Conductor of Young Musicians Choral Orchestra for his seventh-season, Kirksey continues to strive for exposure with young musicians and create access of classical music to communities of color.
+Continuing as Music Director/Conductor of the Young Musicians Choral Orchestra for his seventh season, Kirksey continues to strive for exposure with young musicians and create access to classical music for communities of color.

 Wendy Torrance - Kearstin Piper Brown